mugg84/RestaurantFinder/README.md

 ## Front-end

-- React with Context and hooks
+- React with Context and Hooks

 ## Testing